deCordova and Fruitlands Museum are thrilled to welcome back members and friends to indoor spaces after a long hiatus.

 - At Fruitlands, the Native American Gallery, Art, Gallery, and Wayside Gallery are currently open and included with general admission passes.
 Hours: Thursday-Sunday; 11AM-4PM, Wednesday ; 11AM-4PM **Grounds Only**

 - Indoor galleries at deCordova re-open to the public on Thursday, October 8.
-A combination Sculpture Park and indoor space pass will be available as well as the standard grounds only pass.
+A combination Sculpture Park and indoor space pass is available as well as the standard grounds only pass.
 Hours: Monday-Friday; 10AM-5PM, Saturday-Sunday; 10AM-6PM.
+Hours starting October 19, Wednesday-Friday; 10AM-4pm, Saturday-Sunday; 10AM-5PM.

 deCordova Sculpture Park and Museum and Fruitlands Museum provide dedicated exhibition venues in The Trustees’ portfolio.
 Both museums have long histories of presenting changing exhibitions of contemporary art for general audiences who may come specifically to engage with art but may also come for a social outing, a walk in a beautiful landscape, or the intersection of art and nature.
 In addition, Fruitlands displays historical collections of Shaker material, Hudson River and New England landscape paintings, folk portraits, and Native American art and artifacts.
 Both exhibition programs are augmented by programs and publications.